mikecamara/adversarial-machine-learning-attacks/todo/README.md

 ```
 * <del>Create Table of contents </del> [Here](../table-of-contents/README.md)
 * <del>Ask Maarja Kungla about the fact that my supervisor is not in the Dist.
 Seminar and warn the fact that I'm up to date with all deliverables because I read [here in page 4](https://courses.cs.ut.ee/MTAT.03.270/2021_spring/uploads/Main/Session1dp-v2corr.pdf) that in the fall seminar should be taken in the Chair where the master thesis supervisor is located; if it is the Chair of SE & IS, take ‘Research Seminar in Software Engineering’ (LTAT.05.023)</del> 🤔
+* <del> Submit the name of supervisors and the title of the thesis by November 1 [here](https://www.cs.ut.ee/en/studying/guidelines-regulations)
 * Work on the intermediate presentation and technical demo
 * Explain what is IBM ART and how can be useful for us
 * Focus on Literature Review
 * Investigate IBM Adversarial Robustness Toolbox
 * Create initial research questions
 * First selection of papers
 * Post updated DonkeyCar code of working car to GitHub
-* Duplicate paper, and implement ART in the code base compare results with and without ART
+*

 <hr>

 ## Week 3
 ### 1/November/2021 to 7/November/2021

 * **(2/11 - 4pm) Meeting the supervisor #4**
+* Inform Dietmar about submission of supervisor and title
 * Ask the supervisor for guidance in choosing my examiners well so I can interact with them already according to page two in [this reference](http://www.cs.toronto.edu/~sme/presentations/thesiswriting.pdf).
 * What is the norm for your university?
 At UT, it is normal to interact regularly with your thesis committee?
 * Do my examiners need to be told about my research?
 * Find out what the local rules are for citation style?
 * (3/11) Intermediate presentation, report draft and technical demo in Seminar
 * Write Report Distributed System Seminar
+* Is https://dblp.org/ and scholar.google.com enough sources or should I look somewhere else
 * Go to the University of Tartu to replace car batteries